-All Winrock representatives, including international and domestic, regular full-time and part-time staff, interns, contractors, and volunteers, are responsible for promoting respect for fundamental human rights, social justice, human dignity, and the rights of all people to exist free from fear and stigma.
+All Winrock representatives, including international and domestic, regular full-time and part-time staff, interns, contractors and volunteers, are responsible for promoting respect for fundamental human rights, social justice, human dignity and the rights of all people to exist free from fear and stigma.
 In connection with these principles, Winrock maintains a zero-tolerance policy for sexual exploitation and abuse of the populations it serves by any Winrock representative.
-Reports of trafficking may be made under the Winrock Reporting policy (above) or to Global Human Trafficking Hotline at 1-844-888-FREE and its e-mail address at help@befree.org.
+Reports of trafficking may be made under the Winrock Reporting policy (above) or to the Global Human Trafficking Hotline at 1-844-888-FREE or email help@befree.org.